chrislevn/chrislevn.github.io/_posts/2024-01-19-thought-process-project.md

 All of this, I made Makefile automation to make it easier for the next person to take over.

-> Once the product is up and running, the optimization can be started from a very small feature (like making a function faster and consume less memory.) to a big feature (like refractoring the whole code base).
-This deep knowledge is hardly taught in bootcamps but colleges (data structures, hardware, computer systems, etc).
+> Once the product is up and running, the optimization can be started from a very small feature (like making a function faster and consume less memory) to a big feature (like refactoring the whole code base).
+This deep knowledge is hardly taught in boot camps but colleges (data structures, hardware, computer systems, etc).
 Constant learning and experience is needed.

-> Tech stack in this case is neccessary but not the most important.
-Understanding the business needs, users flow, foundations of the tech stack, practices to find solutions are what kept me going.
+> The tech stack in this case is necessary but not the most important.
+Understanding the business needs, user flow, foundations of the tech stack, practices to find solutions are what kept me going.
 But if I have to do more to optimize, I will do this:

 ### Future development
 - Monitoring: Grafana and Prometheus